opengauss-mirror/docs/content/en/docs/Developerguide/statistics-information-functions.md

 -   pg\_stat\_get\_status\(int8\)

-    Description: Allows you to test the block waiting status about the backend thread and auxiliary thread of the current instance.
+    Description: Tests the block waiting status about the backend thread and auxiliary thread of the current instance.

     Return type: record